metno/emep-ctm/Subrun.rst

     RUNDOMAIN = 36, 100, 50, 150, !
 EECCA sub-domain
   &end

-In the extract above, the model is run for the period 1 January to 10 January 2015 and the trend year used is 2015.
-Hours for the startdate must be an existing timestamp, often a multiple of three (hours for enddate can be chosen freely).
+In the extract above, the model is run for the period 1 January to 10 January 2015 and the trend year used is 2015, with output staring at 6 UTC on January 2nd.
+The ``startdate`` must correspond to a time step on the input meteorology, ``enddate`` and ``spinup_enddate`` can be chosen freely.
 Output files will be stored with the name 'Base' and the meteorological correspond to the 'EECCA' grid.

 Note the definition of the meteorological input ("meteo"):